eudoxia0/flashcards/Cards/Term Rewriting and All That.md

 One, $x$ has zero or one normal form, which satisfies the theorem.

 Two, $x$ has more than one normal form.
 Pick at least two normal forms $y$ and $z$.
 We know $x \starpath y$ and $x \starpath z$, thus $y \conv z$ and by confluence, $y \downarrow z$, which means they can't be normal forms.
 Contradiction.

+Q: Give a proof sketch of the following theorem: if a relation $R$ is normalizing and confluent, then every element has a unique normal form.

+A: If $R$ is normalizing then every element must have at least one normal form, and we know that under confluence, multiple normal forms lead to a contradiction.
+Therefore, $x!$ is unique.